selfdefined/web-app/11ty/definitions/master-slave.md

 ## Impact

-This outdated convention has strong associations with slavery which is exclusionary to members of our community who may continue to live with the negative impacts of slavery.
-It also demonstrates how pervasive racism is throughout our culture and lanuage.
+The outdated "master/slave" convention has strong associations with slavery which is exclusionary to members of our community who may continue to live with the negative impacts of slavery.
+It also demonstrates how pervasive and casual racism is throughout our culture and language.

 ## Usage Tip